You should receive a final EHC plan within a maximum of 20 weeks of the initial request.

 What can I do if the legal timescale has been missed?

-The local authority are expected to meet this legal timeframe, however our advice is to speak to them initially.
+The local authority are expected to meet this legal timeframe.

-Ask your Family Services Co-ordinator when you will receive the final plan.
-If you are unhappy a timescale has not been met you could complain to the local authority and if you are unsatisfied with their response, to the Local Government Ombudsman.
-See our information about 'raising concerns'.
+You could ask your Family Services Co-ordinator when you will receive the final plan.
+If you are unhappy a timescale has not been met you could complain to the local authority and if you are unable to resolve, you could complain to the Local Government Ombudsman.
+See our information about ‘raising concerns‘.

 Where an Educational Psychologist or other specialist recommends provision in their report, this could be put in place now ahead of the EHC plan being finalised.
-There may, however, be instances where a setting will need to discuss help from the local authority to be able to meet the needs.
+There may, however, be instances where a setting will need to discuss help from the local authority to be able to provide the support.

 The headteacher, or principal, of the educational setting named in the EHC plan should ensure that: